 Most of the drawings are done on large pieces of paper and then taped down to the street and numbered.
 Each number corresponds to a certain flower color or herb.
 Strategically, they lay the petals from the inside out for ease of creating the design.

 The infiorate (flower carpet) can’t be less than 39 feet (12 meters) long and must be at least 3 feet (1 meter) from the edges of the road, to facilitate a walkway for visitors.
 On average, a single design is about 39-49 feet long (12-15 meters) while large designs range from 269-753 square feet (25-70 square meters).

 What is Used?

-Furthermore, the numerous species used in the flower decorations are: cornflower, rose, carnation, poppy, fennel, vetch, iris, broom, elder, daisy, dandelion, thistle, serputello, planzago, viscaria, sage, linaria, calendula, anemone, cicirilli, magnolia , spring onion, Gaggia, fig, oak, walnut, cypress, pine, wild orchid.
+Furthermore, the numerous species used in the flower decorations are cornflower, rose, carnation, poppy, fennel, vetch, iris, broom, elder, daisy, dandelion, thistle, serputello, planzago, viscaria, sage, linaria, calendula, anemone, cicirilli, magnolia, spring onion, Gaggia, fig, oak, walnut, cypress, pine, wild orchid.
 Furthermore, wood in any form and any type of non-plant material is prohibited.

 Notte dei Fiori

 Numerous music shows take place during the night before Corpus Domini Sunday, or what the residents call the “Night of the Flowers.”
 Every year Spello records between 80-100,000 people flocking the streets on the Notte dei Fiori and during the Corpus Domini procession.
-Stores and restaurants remain open to the early morning hours during this event.
-There are approximately 85 volunteers on Saturday to Sunday, providing information and regulating visitor traffic.
+Stores and restaurants remain open until the early morning hours during this event.
+There are approximately 85 volunteers from Saturday to Sunday, providing information and regulating visitor traffic.

 The intricate work lasts the entire night and by 9:00 am the streets are covered by breathtaking perfumed carpets.